 The Coastline Route adds 130 miles onto the journey and will take 90 minutes longer than the fastest option but it lets you come back a different way if you are making the drive back too.

-The Direct Route from Washington DC to New Orleans
+How to drive from Washington DC to New Orleans

 Take Interstate 66 out of Washington, passing Manassas National Battlefield Park and Sky Meadows State Park.
 Past Cedar Creek and Belle Grove National Historical Park, get on Interstate 81, driving between Shenandoah National Park and Monongahela National Forest.